v1v4k/FoodApp/README.md

     Component Composition - composing two components into one another We can put React element inside a Component(jsx) using {element}
     JSX takes care of injection attacks like cross-site scripting

+# CHAPTER-4
+building a food app
+inline css  {{}} ==> inner - it's a javascript code, outer - js object Dynamically passing data
+    passing data as props to a component destructuring of data on fly